History

 August 26, 1871

-Victor Hugo having successively been expelled from France, Belgium and from the island of Jersey, finds refuge in Guernsey and in the Grand-Duchy of Luxembourg.
-He began a spa treatment from August 26th, 1871 in Mondorf, on where he completed the collection “L’Année terrible”.
-He stayed at the Hôtel de Paris in Altwies until September 24th, 1871.
+Victor Hugo having been successively expelled from France, Belgium and the island of Jersey, finds refuge in Guernsey and the Grand Duchy of Luxembourg, where he follows a spa treatment from August 26, 1871 in Mondorf and completes the collection “L’Année terrible”.
+He stays at the Hotel de Paris in Altwies until September 24th 1871.

 August 28, 1874

-Auguste Liesch, magistrate and politician (member of the Government and Council of State) was born in Mondorf-les-Bains.
-Above all his literary creation, “Maus Kätti” made him famous and still makes him one of the most famous writer in the Luxembourgisch language.
+Auguste Liesch was born in Mondorf-les-Bains.
+He was a magistrate and politician (member of the government and the Council of State), but it was his literary creation “Maus Kätti” that made him famous and which still makes him one of the most popular writers in the Luxembourg language today

 August 28, 1878

-The thermal resort is authorized by grand ducal decree to take the name of : Mondorf-les-Bains.
+The seaside resort is authorised by royal decree to take the name of : Mondorf-les-Bains.

 1882

-Inauguration of the railway line, connecting Luxembourg to Remich and passing through the city of Mondorf-les-Bains (“Jangeli”)
+Inauguration of the railway line from Luxembourg to Remich through the commune of Mondorf (“Jangeli”)

 3 November 1882

-Birth in Mondorf-les-Bains of Frantz Clément, famous author, journalist and publisher.
-He was editor-in-chief of the daily newspaper Tageblatt and great critic of the Nazi regime.
+Birth in Mondorf-les-Bains of Frantz Clément, famous Luxembourg author, journalist and publisher.
+He was editor-in-chief of the daily newspaper Tageblatt and a great critic of the Nazi regime.
 Arrested by the Gestapo in July 1941, he was deported to the concentration camps of Hinzert and Dachau.
-Having been declared unfit for work, he was transferred to the Killing Center in Hartheim / Linz in Austria on May 6th, 1942.
-There he was murdered with gas and cremated the same day.
+Having been declared unfit for work, he was transferred to the Hartheim/Linz killing centre in Austria on 6 May 1942.
+He was gassed and cremated there the same day.

 April 21, 1886